 Then came The Book of Deadly Animals (previously known as Deadly Kingdom), in which I told about all the animals likely to kill or maim people.
 Some of those stories appeared in Discover, Granta, and other magazines.

-Most recently, I wrote Shark Attacks: Inside the Mind of the Ocean's Most Terrifying Predator (National Geographic Shorts).
+That book brought me an invitation to work with National Geographic on Shark Attacks: Inside the Mind of the Ocean's Most Terrifying Predator (National Geographic Shorts).